-Established in 2009, and with nearly 500 client days under my belt, I cater to vacationers and day visitors to the Driftless Region of Western Wisconsin, NE Iowa, and SE Minnesota.
+Established in 2009, and with the experience of over 700 client days under my belt, I cater to vacationers and day visitors to the Driftless Region of Western Wisconsin, NE Iowa, and SE Minnesota.
 My primary vision is to provide a relaxed, friendly, and non-intimidating fly fishing experience based on your desires.
 No two days with me are the same.
-I take into account your physical ability and fishing background to tailor-make a day expressly for you.
+I consider your physical ability and fishing background to tailor-make a day expressly for you.
 I also enjoy sharing information on the area's history, current events, and the overall beauty of "THE DRIFTLESS."

-For the more SEASONED fly angler, I offer my extensive local knowledge, clean, reliable transportation, a tasty tailgate, or stream-side lunch, all while delivering you to the harder to find Driftless "honey holes."
-We will give some assistance with fly selection, help to land fish, and take a picture or two.
-But, unlike some, our first goal is to offer the friendship of a fellow local angler.
-We promise not to be critical, try to coach, or press an unwanted "lesson."
+For the more SEASONED fly angler, I offer my extensive local knowledge, clean, reliable transportation, a tasty tailgate, or stream-side lunch while delivering you to the harder-to-find Driftless "honey holes."
+I will assist with fly selection, help to land fish, and take a picture or two.
+But, unlike some, our first goal is to offer the friendship of a fellow local angler and promise not to be critical, try to coach, or press an unwanted "lesson."

-Mike has been a resident of the Driftless Region for nearly 50 years, but his fishing adventure started in central Idaho, where he caught his first trout as a youngster growing up on the Hagerman National Fish Hatchery where his father worked as a regional fisheries pathologist.
+Mike, now 64, has been a resident of the Driftless Region for 50+ years, but his fishing adventure started in central Idaho, where he caught his first trout as a youngster growing up on the Hagerman National Fish Hatchery, where his father worked as a regional fisheries pathologist.

-Mike started fly fishing the Driftless Region with an Orvis Rocky Mountain 5wt in the early 80's long before today's vast fisheries improvements.
-Today, Mike either guides or fishes on his own well over 150 days a year throughout the tri-state area, be it Western Wisconsin, SE Minnesota, or NE Iowa.
-If he's not guiding, he's seeking new secluded spots or learning every curve, rock, or log, and the subtle nuances of his favorite streams to visit with clients.
+Mike started fly fishing "the Driftless" with an Orvis Rocky Mountain 5wt in the early 80s, long before the region's notoriety as a world-class fishery kicked in.
+Today, Mike either guides or fishes about 150 days a year throughout the tri-state area, be it Western Wisconsin, SE Minnesota, or NE Iowa.
+If he's not guiding, he's seeking new secluded spots or learning every curve, rock, or log and the subtle nuances of his favorite streams to visit with clients.